AkshatGadhwal/Unit-Testing/README.md

 -Created One TestCase for testing each form

 Testing Parameter:
-Are the responses field by the user and the responses sent to the server same?
+Are the responses filled by the user and the responses sent to the server same?

 Fields which I tested: